IvanAnishchuk/syur.my/README.md

 1 - Core research and PoC

 We are currently here.
 I've seen some very practical applications of sum-check (lasso+jolt) and quite impractical ZKML provers.
-My believe is it's not that hard to hack loGKR or similar protocol to suit ZKML inference needs and PoC runtime supporting just a couple simple operations can be produced in a few months of work and benchmarked agains other implementations (RMSNorm is pretty common, for example, I'd start there)
+My believe is it's not that hard to hack loGKR or similar protocol to suit ZKML inference needs and PoC runtime supporting just a couple simple operations can be produced in a few months of work and benchmarked against other implementations (RMSNorm is pretty common, for example, I'd start there)

 2 - Active development

-Once we figure out the core protocol adding a proper runtime with feature parity with competitors will require some dedicated work of a larger team.
+Once we figure out the core protocol adding a proper runtime with feature parity against competitors will require some dedicated work of a larger team.
 Luckily there are some examples of ZKML runtimes already, we won't be flying blind, it's just a lot of new code, test cases, optimization, etc.

 3 - The Bright Future

 Once there is a runtime though, all the good use cases for ZKML can be tested.
 Hopefuly (provided our implementation has good performance) proving some bigger models than is currently pracical.
 Basically a bunch of products from on-chain gaming to DeFi can be created or improved.
-Then further research can include proof of training (still challenging part of ZKML, considered mostly impractical with the current tech) apart from, obviously, performance optimization work.
+Then further research can include proof of training (still challenging part of ZKML, considered mostly impractical with the current tech) apart from, obviously, on-going performance optimization work.